Yandex Cloud

 This error occurs when you attempt to use a function available only in TimescaleDB Community Edition.

 The community edition is distributed under the Timescale license (TSL).
-Clause 2.2 of the license prohibits using TimescaleDB Community Edition to provide DbaaS (Database as a Service) services, so this version is not available in Yandex Cloud.
+Due to clause 2.2 of this license, which prohibits using TimescaleDB Community Edition for DbaaS (Database as a Service) offerings, this version is not available in Yandex Cloud.

-The version installed in a Managed Service for PostgreSQL cluster is TimescaleDB Apache 2 Edition, and its features are limited compared to the community version.
+The version installed in a Managed Service for PostgreSQL cluster is TimescaleDB Apache 2 Edition, which has reduced functionality compared to the Community Edition.

 Here is the full text of the error: